 If you find yourself drowning in debt, using your 401k to pay off debt may seem like a viable option.
 In this article, we will talk about the pros and cons of using this strategy.

-There are many reasons people dip into their retirement funds to pay off debt but there seems to be several common reasons people are willing to take this action.
+There are many reasons people dip into their retirement funds early to pay off debt but there seems to be several common reasons people are willing to take this action.

 Using your 401k to pay off credit card debt

 - With the high-interest rates associated with credit card debt, many people feel it is worth it to take money out of their retirement savings to pay off their cards.

 Using your 401k to pay off student loans